marktanner22/NaNoGenMo-2015/readme.txt

 contact: admin@marktanner.org

-the novel is a series of questions and answers. the question is in the form of "what is noun X" where noun X is a noun in the answer of the previous question. the first question is "what is love?" there can be no duplicate questions answers must be short and concise
+the novel is a series of questions and answers. the question is in the form of "what is X?" where X is a noun in the answer of the previous question. the first question is "what is love?" there can be no duplicate questions answers must be short and concise